AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

   portability while making the code as understandable as possible to science-focused code teams.

-- AMReX utilizes GPU managed memory to automatically handle memory movement for mesh and particle data.
+- AMReX utilizes CUDA managed memory to automatically handle memory movement for mesh and particle data.
 Simple data structures, such as :cpp:`IntVect`\s can be passed by value and complex data structures, such as :cpp:`FArrayBox`\es, have specialized AMReX classes to handle the